SimCmngs/PasswordManager-Implementation/README.md

 # 💻 Implementation:

 ### 1️⃣ Assessment/Preparation:
-I simulated the client's desktop environment by creating a virtual machine instance using `VMware`.
-So I could do a trial run of installing the Password Manager, to make sure all of its features were functioning before deploying it for the client.
+- Simulated the client's desktop environment by creating a virtual machine instance using `VMware`.

+- Conducted a trial run of installing the Password Manager, to make sure all of its features were functioning before deploying it for the client.

-> [i.] <ins>**Mimic *Client's* desktop environment**</ins>
+> [i.] <ins>** *Client's* desktop environment**</ins>

 <details><summary>VM checklist</summary>